llllllllll/libpy/README.rst

 overloading should provide an experience much closer to writing python directly while still giving us the speed and control of C++.

-For example, lets look at the following code in Python and then see how to adapt this in ``libpy`` and the normal CPython API.
+For example, let's look at the following code in Python and then see how to write this in ``libpy`` versus the normal CPython API.

 .. code-block:: python